Transformers Provably Learn Algorithmic Solutions for Graph Connectivity, But Only with the Right Data: Theory

-The expressivity result shows what is possible, we next show a capacity bound which reveals the model's inherent limitations.
-We now prove a tight, non-asymptotic upper bound on the graph diameter an $L$-layer model can handle, linking model depth directly to instance difficulty.
+We next show a capacity bound that reveals the model's inherent limitations.
+We prove a tight, non-asymptotic upper bound on the graph diameter an $L$-layer model can handle, linking model depth directly to instance difficulty.
+To state this precisely, we define capacity as follows.

+\begin{definition}[Model Capacity] The \emph{capacity} of an $L$-layer Disentangled Transformer $\TF_{\Theta }^L$ is the largest integer $d$ such that there exist weights achieving perfect predictions on every graph $G$ with $\diam(G) \le d$. \end{definition}